rhenter/django-api-client/README.rst

 * You want to use a third party API to list, create and change using the django template system

+`README em português <https://github.com/rhenter/django-api-client/blob/master/README.pt.rst>`_.

-For more information, see our documentation at `Read the Docs <http://django-api-client.readthedocs.io/en/latest/>` _.
+For more information, see our documentation at `Read the Docs <http://django-api-client.readthedocs.io/en/latest/>`_.

 Ref:
 `* Queryset: (Result of a search using Django's ORM)`